Not many people have probably heard of an easter egg plant before. Those who have are usually intrigued by the name. So what is an easter eggplant?

 An easter eggplant, also known as an ornamental egg plant, is a type of eggplant.
 The plant produces egg-shaped fruits that start white but then grow into a pastel color.

 While the decorative nature of solanum ovigerum is appealing, what we really want to know is, can you eat easter eggplant?

-The Easter Egg eggplant is classified as an Ornamental plant, but the eggplants are just as edible as any other.
-If growing for culinary purposes it is advisable that you harvest the fruits early as over ripe eggplants sometimes have a slightly bitter taste.
+The Easter Egg eggplant is classified as an ornamental plant, but the eggplants are just as edible as any other.
+If growing for culinary purposes it is advisable that you harvest the fruits early as overripe eggplants sometimes have a slightly bitter taste.

 As with most small eggplants, this variety matures quickly.
-It blooms in mid spring with attractive blue to lavender flowers and rapidly produces white eggplants roughly the size and shape of an egg.
+It blooms in mid-spring with attractive blue to lavender flowers and rapidly produces white eggplants roughly the size and shape of an egg.

 As the eggplants mature they turn colors generally a golden yellow, but from time to time also creamy yellow, orange and sometimes a funky green.

 It is highly prolific, the more you pick the more it produces.

 Easter Egg Eggplant Plant Profile and Growing Guide